-A. Income from the sale, exchange, or disposition of business property in conjunction with cancellation of business indebtedness.
+A. Income from the sale, exchange, or disposition of rents and royalties property in conjunction with cancellation of rents and royalties indebtedness.

-If business indebtedness is secured by business property, and if the business property is relinquished in connection with cancellation, the taxpayer must recognize income from disposition of business property.
-Apply steps 1 - 3 below to calculate the amount of reportable income.
+If rents and royalties indebtedness is secured by rents and royalties property, and if the rents and royalties property is relinquished in connection with cancellation, the taxpayer must recognize income from disposition of business property.
+Apply steps 1-3 below to calculate the amount of reportable income.